ietf-gitwg/using-github/draft-ietf-git-using-github.md

 need to be clearly documented in policies.
 This document provides some guidance on potential policies and how those might be applied.

-Features that the Working Group does not rely upon SHOULD be made available to document editors.
+Features that the Working Group does not rely upon can be made available to document editors.
 Editors are then able to use these features for their own purposes.
 For example, though the Working Group might not formally use issues to track items that require further discussion in order to reach consensus,